safrin96/safrin96/README.md

 📚 Projects

-Welcome to my portfolio, where I showcase my [projects](https://github.com/safrin96/Portfolio).
+Welcome to my portfolio, where I showcase my journey to become a self-taught data scientist and showcase my [projects](https://github.com/safrin96/Portfolio) accumulated along this path!!

 🛠️ Tools